 We have a large program with 10 residents in each class, which allows us to diversify our clinical experience with more electives and to pursue other academic endeavors.
-All residents are encouraged to engage in research and other academic activities as desired, and a competitive NIH funded R25 program is available for select residents interested in developing their future career as clinician-scientists.
-Residents are offered complimentary membership to the Houston Neurological Society, Texas Neurological Society, as well as the American Academy of Neurology, and department support is available for residents wishing to travel to and/or present at out of town conferences.
+All residents are encouraged to engage in research and other academic activities as desired, and a competitive NIH-funded R25 program is available for select residents interested in developing their future careers as clinician-scientists.

 Some of our subspecialty strengths include: